philippbayer/Things-a-scientist-is-suppposed-to-know/README.md

 * How to find collaborators, and how to approach them
 * How to get a team of international collaborators in different time-zones to contribute to a paper, and how to get them to keep a project alive
 * How to find industry collaborators, and how to keep them happy
+* How to say 'no' (politely?)
+* How to choose in what projects one should/should not get involved in

 # Publishing